Ruhlandiella: Taxonomy

 The genus was circumscribed in Hedwigia vol.42 on page 22 in 1903.

-The genus name of Ruhlandiella is in honour of Wilhelm Otto Eugen Ruhland (1878–1960), who was a German botanist, who worked firstly between 1899-1911 at the Berlin Botanical Garden and Botanical Museum.
+The genus name of Ruhlandiella is in honour of Wilhelm Otto Eugen Ruhland (1878–1960), who was a German botanist, who worked firstly between 1899 and 1911 at the Berlin Botanical Garden and Botanical Museum.

 Ruhlandiella was originally a monotypic genus, first described by Paul Christoph Hennings in 1903, based on a single species: R. berolinensis.
 His collections were made in a Berlin botanical greenhouse which contained Eucalyptus plants from Australia.
 In 1989, Warcup and Talbot described a new genus: Muciturbo with 3 species: M. reticulatus, M. truncatus, and M. verrucosus, from New South Wales.
 However, Rubio et al. (2010) recognized the strong morphological similarities between the two genera, and thus transferred M. reticulatus and M. truncatus to the genus Ruhlandiella, as Ruhlandiella reticulata and Ruhlandiella truncata.
 Not long after, another species was described from Italy as Ruhlandiella peregrina.
 Note that all these previous species were described either from Australia or Europe.
 In 2019, researchers from the University of Florida College of Agricultural and Life Sciences described two more species of Ruhlandiella discovered from deep Patagonian forests in South America (Chile and Argentina).
 These new species are Ruhlandiella patagonica and Ruhlandiella lophozoniae.
 Additional taxa, such as Sphaerosoma fuscescens and Boudiera parvispora, were also thought to be Ruhlandiella species.
 Further morphological analysis suggests that these two species do not belong to the genus Ruhlandiella.